benmatselby/sublime-phpcs/README.md

 **PHP_CodeSniffer**

 * phpcs_sniffer_run - Do you want the PHPCS checker to run?
+* phpcs_command_on_save - Do you want the command to execute on save?
 * phpcs_executable_path - The path to the phpcs executable.
 If empty string, use PATH to find it
 * phpcs_additional_args - This is the extra information you want to pass to the phpcs command.
 For example which “standard” you want to run, and if you want to show warnings or not